Shiba Inu: History

 The Shiba Inu has been identified as a basal breed that predates the emergence of the modern breeds in the 19th century.
 Dogs with a similar appearance to the Shiba Inu were represented in dogū made during the prehistoric Jōmon period of Japanese history.

 The Shiba Inu was bred to hunt and flush small game, such as birds and rabbits.
 Shiba lived in the mountainous areas of the Chūbu region.
 During the Meiji Restoration, western dog breeds were imported and crosses between these and native Japanese breeds became popular.
 From 1912 to 1926, almost no pure Shiba remained.
 From around 1928, hunters and intellectuals began to show interest in the protection of the remaining pure Shiba.

-Despite efforts to preserve the breed, the Shiba nearly became extinct during World War II due to a combination of food shortage and a post-war distemper epidemic.
+Despite efforts to preserve the breed, the Shiba nearly became extinct during World War II due to wartime food shortage, as well as outbreaks of distemper in the 1950s and 60s and the Great Tottori Fire, which discouraged preservation efforts.
 All subsequent dogs were bred from the only three surviving bloodlines.
 These bloodlines were the Shinshu Shiba from Nagano Prefecture, the Mino Shiba from the former Mino Province in the south of present-day Gifu Prefecture, and the San'in Shiba from Tottori and Shimane Prefectures.

-The Shinshu Shibas possessed a solid undercoat, with a dense layer of guard-hairs, and were small and red in color.
+The Shinshu Shibas possessed a solid undercoat, with a dense layer of guard hairs, and were small and red in color.
 The Mino Shibas tended to have thick, prick ears, and possessed a sickle tail, rather than the common curled tail found on most modern Shibas.
 The San'in Shibas were larger than most modern shibas, and tended to be black, without the common tan and white accents found on modern black-and-tan shibas.

 When the study of Japanese dogs was formalized in the early and mid-20th century, these three strains were combined into one overall breed, the Shiba Inu.
 The first Japanese breed standard for the Shiba, the Nippo Standard, was published in 1934.
 In December 1936, the Shiba Inu was recognized as a Natural Monument of Japan through the Cultural Properties Act, largely due to the efforts of Nippo (Nihon Ken Hozonkai), the Association for the Preservation of the Japanese Dog.

-In 1954, an armed service family brought the first Shiba Inu to the United States.
+In 1954, a military family brought the first Shiba Inu to the United States.
 In 1979, the first recorded litter was born in the United States.
 The Shiba was recognized by the American Kennel Club in 1992 and added to the AKC Non-Sporting Group in 1993.
 It is now primarily kept as a pet both in Japan and abroad.
 According to the American Kennel Club, the Shiba Inu is the number one companion dog in Japan.
-In the United States, the growing popularity of the Shiba Inu is evident as the American Kennel Club Registration Statistics ranked the breed in 44th place in 2016, a rise from 50th place in 2012.
+In the United States the breed ranked 42th place in registrations for 2024 with the American Kennel Club.